wp-plugins/login-alert-notification/readme.txt

 Please check whether or not you fill in the email address of General &gt; Settings.
 I strongly recommend you put another email address to 'From' box of plugin settings.

 == Screenshots ==
-1. Receive notification on Prowl for iOS
+1. Notification on Prowl for iOS
+2. Status bar of Android smartphone via Notify My Android

 == Changelog ==

+= 0.51 =

+* Update: Alert shows you login success/failure and submit status from login form
+* Minor bug fix

 = 0.46 =
 * Minor bug fix